 Local fabrics we carry at the atelier

 A silk-synthetic blend with a soft hand and a moderate sheen.
 It catches light without going theatrical, which makes it a workhorse for blouses, evening dresses, and special-occasion wear.
 More forgiving than pure silk: survives frequent wear and washing without losing the drape.
-Available in a range of hues in our Silky Satin collection.
+Available in a wide range of hues.

 Indigoly